phptuts/StarterBundleForSymfony/docs/security.md

 ## Guards

 We use guards to security the platform guards.
-A guard is a class that implements GuardAuthenticatorInterface.
+A guard is a class that implements AuthenticatorInterface.
 None of our guards support remember me because all guards are stateless in our system.
 We don't rely on sessions.

 ### Guard Methods that are important

+- supports:
+    Used to determine if the guard supports the request being sent.
+Returns a boolean.

 - getCredentials:

-    Used to get information from the request to validate if it has something validate.
-If the function returns null the request is fed into the start function if login is required.
+    Return the what is need to validate whether the response is a valid user.
+Often called the user credentials.

 - getUser